GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Enable line direction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This parameter is used to have ``direction`` field on lines instead of blades.
+This parameter is used to assign the ``direction`` field to lines rather than blades.

 .. md-tab-set::
   :name: direction-on-lines-enabled-tabs